randeep-k11/system-design-HLD/Design-Shazam-Like-Application-with-Song-Identification/README.md

       * Deploy global load balancers (e.g., AWS ELB, Google Cloud Load Balancer) to route user requests to the nearest backend instance.
       * Use geo-distribution to reduce latency by placing servers closer to users.
    * Horizontal Scaling:
-        * Add more Recognition Service instances to handle increased load.
+        * Add more Recognition Service instances to handle an increased load.
         * Use auto-scaling groups to automatically adjust the number of instances based on traffic.
    * CDN for Static Content
        * Use a Content Delivery Network (CDN) for serving static content (e.g., app assets, song previews).